AI prompts

 ### Installation

-Install using your package manager of choice.
-For example:
+Install using your package manager of choice:

 ```sh